tribixbite/awesome/README.md

 *   [solana-foundation/kora](https://github.com/solana-foundation/kora) - Implementation of a Solana relayer.
 Provides a lib and cli crate in order to enable signing experiences on Solana
 *   [tuananh/hyper-mcp](https://github.com/tuananh/hyper-mcp) - 📦️ A fast, secure MCP server that extends its capabilities through WebAssembly plugins.
 *   [lumina-ai-inc/chunkr](https://github.com/lumina-ai-inc/chunkr) - Vision infrastructure to turn complex documents into RAG/LLM-ready data
 *   [katanemo/plano](https://github.com/katanemo/plano) - Ship agents faster.
-Plano is delivery infrastructure for agentic applications: an AI-native proxy & dataplane that offloads plumbing work, so you stay focused on your agent's core logic.
+Plano is delivery infrastructure for agentic applications: an AI-native proxy and data plane that offloads plumbing work, so you stay focused on your agent's core logic.
 *   [Helicone/ai-gateway](https://github.com/Helicone/ai-gateway) - The fastest, lightest, and easiest-to-integrate AI gateway on the market.
 Fully open-sourced.
 *   [sxhxliang/mcp-access-point](https://github.com/sxhxliang/mcp-access-point) - Turn a web server into an MCP server in one click without making any code changes.
 *   [Orange-OpenSource/hurl](https://github.com/Orange-OpenSource/hurl) - Hurl, run and test HTTP requests with plain text.